-During the year ended December 31, 2022, our average cost of debt, excluding the effect of mark-to-market movements on our interest rate caps and swaps, debt issuance fees, upfront fees and other impacts, was 3.1%.
-As of December 31, 2022, our adjusted debt to equity ratio was 2.5 to 1.
+During the year ended December 31, 2023, our average cost of debt, excluding the effect of mark-to-market movements on our interest rate caps and swaps, debt issuance fees, upfront fees and other impacts, was 3.5%.
+As of December 31, 2023, our adjusted debt to equity ratio was 2.47 to 1.
 Please refer to "Item 5.
-Operating and Financial Review and Prospects-Non-GAAP measures" for further information on our average cost of debt and reconciliations of adjusted debt and adjusted equity to the most closely related U.S. GAAP measures as of December 31, 2022 and 2021.
+Operating and Financial Review and Prospects-Non-GAAP measures and metrics" for further information on our average cost of debt and reconciliations of adjusted debt and adjusted equity to the most closely related U.S. GAAP measures as of December 31, 2023 and 2022.

-Refer to Note 16-Debt to our Consolidated Financial Statements included in this annual report for a detailed description of our outstanding indebtedness.
+Refer to Note 15-Debt to our Consolidated Financial Statements included in this annual report for a detailed description of our outstanding indebtedness.